 Classification of Master’s in Social Media Programs

 Because of social media’s relatively young age when compared to other communication channels and practices, many universities have not developed independent social media educational programs.
 Instead, social media largely remains a specialization in communication, marketing, journalism, and business degree programs.
-Examples include a Master of Arts in Mass Communication (Social Media Specialization) from the University of Florida or a Master of Science in Marketing (Social Media Marketing Specialization) from the University of Colorado Denver.
+Examples include a Master of Arts in Mass Communication (Social Media Specialization) from the University of Florida or a Master of Science in Marketing (Concentration in Social Media Marketing) from Southern New Hampshire University.

 However, standalone graduate programs have emerged during the past five years that offer unique master’s degrees in social media marketing.
 These programs vary by institution and typically fall into either a Master of Science (M.S.) or named degree category, such as Master of Digital Media or Master of Social Media Marketing.
 They can be found in different schools, ranging from schools of communication and journalism, to schools of business and/or marketing.